 mod_xml_curl or via PostgreSQL using freeswitch.dbh connection pooling.

 The FreeSWITCH dialplan is NOT a scripting language.

-The FreeSWITCH™ Dialplan is not a single entity.
+The FreeSWITCH dialplan is not a single entity.
 You have the option to run different dialplan subsystems natively.
 These are not all translated into the same back–end as other systems may be employed.
 Instead each is a unique, independent method through which you can access information.

-Unlike some other switches, the dialplan is not designed to be an end all be all scripting language that you put a bunch of logic into.
-The dialplan, quite simply is designed to take a call request, decide where it should forward to and forward to an application.
+Unlike some other switches, the dialplan is not designed to be a be-all and end-all scripting language that you put a bunch of logic into.
+The dialplan, quite simply, is designed to take a call request, decide where it should forward to, and then forward to an application.
 For example, you can route a call to the bridge application, and that application will spawn a new channel, and then connect the two channels; it can route to the conference application, or any other registered application in the FreeSWITCH™ system.
-Some of the most common applications you might want to use, such as mod_dptools: bridge, can be found in the documentation of the dptools module.
+Some of the most common applications can be found in the

 - Dialplan XML - XML Dialplan Module (the most common).